 To investigate the influence of grounding on abstract and concrete words, we leverage the SimLex999 dataset.
-It divides its words into different categories including adjectives, nouns, verbs, concreteness quartiles (from 1 to 4 increasing the degree of concreteness), and `hard' sections.
-The hard section contains 333 pairs whose relatedness is hard to distinguish from similarity.
-Table~{\ref{tab:simlex}} shows our fine-grained evaluation on SimLex999.
-Our best model (ZSG-G) not only outperforms others on the whole dataset but also generalizes across different word types.
-For instance, it not only boosts the performance for highly concrete (Conc-q4) words by $19.2$ percentage points but also for the highly abstract words (Conc-q1) by $11.3$ percentage points in comparison with the textual vectors of GloVe.
-Whereas PictureBook \citep{kiros-etal-2018-illustrative}, for example, highly benefits the more concrete words but adversely affects the more abstract category even when combined with GloVe embeddings.
+It divides its words into different categories including adjectives, nouns, verbs, concreteness quartiles (from 1 to 4 increasing the degree of concreteness), and `hard' sections. {The `hard' section includes the 333 most associated word pairs in the University of South Florida Free Association Database (USF) \citep{nelson2004university}.
+This subset of SimLex999 is reported to be the hardest for semantic models to capture because the noise from the high association makes it hard to distinguish between similarity and relatedness \citep{hill2015simlex}.
+Examples of this category are \textit{happy-cheerful} and \textit{weird-strange}.} Table~{\ref{tab:simlex}} shows our fine-grained evaluation on SimLex999. {We compared our fine-grained results with that of Picturebook, another kind of visually grounded embeddings \citep{kiros-etal-2018-illustrative}.
+For each word, Picturebook retrieves the top-k images using image search.
+The retrieved images are then passed through a CNN trained with a semantic ranking objective with 100+ million images \citep{wang2014learning}.
+The grounded embedding of each word is computed based on a combination of image vectors and the pre-trained GloVe embedding of that word.} Our best model (ZSG-G) captures semantic relationships much better compared to other visually grounded embeddings and generalizes across different word types.
+For example, it not only demonstrates a more pronounced association with highly concrete (Conc-q4) words by a margin of $19.2$ percentage points, but also with highly abstract words (Conc-q1) by a margin of $11.3$ percentage points compared to the textual GloVe vectors.
+In contrast, PictureBook \citep{kiros-etal-2018-illustrative}, for example, highly benefits the more concrete words but adversely affects the more abstract category even when combined with GloVe embeddings.
 In comparison with VGE-G by \cite{shahmohammadi2021learning}, our model again achieves better results while being much simpler and less computationally expensive.\\